How to grow courgettes

 - 9cm (3.5in) pots

-- Seed sowing compost
+- Peat free seed sowing compost

-- Propagator (optional)
+- Propagator or warm windowsill

 Cultivating courgettes

 Courgettes need a sheltered position in full sun and a fertile soil that holds plenty of moisture.
 They are reasonably large plants, so need plenty of room, spacing them up to 90cm (3ft) apart.
-Some more compact varieties are also available - and these are also best suited for growing in containers.
+Some more compact varieties are also available - and these are best suited for growing in containers.

 As courgettes need plenty of water, a top tip is to sink a 15cm (6in) pot alongside them when planting out.
 Watering into the pot ensures the water goes down to the roots and doesn't sit around the neck of the plant, which can lead to rotting.
 It also keeps it off the foliage, which helps reduce problems with powdery mildew.

-For the best results, sow the seeds indoors from mid to late April 13mm (½in) deep individually in 7-9cm (3-3½in) pots filled with peat free compost.
+For the best results, sow the courgette seeds indoors from mid to late April 13mm (½in) deep individually in 7-9cm (3-3½in) pots filled with peat free compost.

 Sow the seed on its side as this helps prevent water pooling on the top.
-Place the pots in a propagator or other warm place at 18-21°C (65-70°F) and as soon as the seeds germinate, take any cover off.Harden off the young plants for 7-10 days before planting outside in late May/early June after the last frosts have passed.
+Place the pots in a propagator or other warm place at 18-21°C (65-70°F) and as soon as the seeds germinate, take any cover off.
+Harden off the young plants for 7-10 days before planting outside in late May/early June after the last frosts have passed.

-How to care for courgettes
+How to care for courgette plants

 Harvesting courgettes